- College: Princeton University, Princeton, New Jersey, 1974

 - Medical School: University of Connecticut Medical School, Hartford, Connecticut, 1979

 - Residency: Orthopaedic Surgery, Mayo Graduate School of Medicine, Mayo Clinic, Rochester, Minnesota, 1984

-Dr. Kavanagh has authored and edited numerous articles and book chapters and serves on the editorial staff of the Journal of Arthroscopy and the publication, Clinical Orthopaedcis and Related Research.
-He is an examiner for the American Board of Orthopaedic Surgery and a member of several specialty orthopedic societies.
+Further, Dr. Kavanagh has authored and edited numerous articles and book chapters and serves on the editorial staff of the Journal of Arthroscopy and the publication, Clinical Orthopaedics and Related Research.
+Also, he is an examiner for the American Board of Orthopaedic Surgery and a member of several specialty orthopedic societies.

-Surgeons continually work to make joint replacement procedures less invasive, safer and longer lasting.
-Dr. Kavanagh has played an integral role in the evolution of these procedures and nine years ago, he was the first doctor in the Fairfield and Westchester region to perform ‘minimally-invasive quadriceps-sparing’ total knee replacement.
+Dr. Kavanagh has played an integral role in the evolution of joint replacement procedures.
+Nine years ago, he was the first doctor in the Fairfield and Westchester region to perform ‘minimally-invasive quadriceps-sparing’ total knee replacement.
 The technique does not damage the quadriceps tendon and requires less cutting of the muscle than in more conventional techniques.
 Advantages to this minimal incision technique include less blood loss, less tissue trauma, shorter hospital stay, faster recovery and a smaller scar.
-He has done similar work in the field of hip replacement.
+He has also done similar work in the field of hip replacement.